RuanAzevedo/RuanAzevedo/README.md

 I'm a software engineer with 13 years of experience and a game dev hobbyist.

 - 🔭 I’m currently working on web/mobile apps using AI and web3, building amazing products to increase human agency at [AE Studio](https://ae.studio/)
-- 🌱 I’m currently learning game development and VR
+- 🌱 I’m currently learning game development focused on mobile and VR
 - 👯 I’m looking to collaborate on game development and open-source projects
 - 🤔 I’m looking for help with Unity Engine and the library [React Native Health](https://github.com/agencyenterprise/react-native-health)
-- 💬 Ask me about web & game development
+- 💬 Ask me about web/game development, boardgames, cardgames, heavy metal and beer 🍺
 - 😄 Pronouns: He/Him

 <!--